SEO Checklist for Web Redesign: How to Avoid Losing Traffic9 Min Read

 All the pages that you want to be indexed should be accessible by the search engines.
 Check if any noindex setting is mistakenly placed on any page.
 Also sometimes search engines can’t access a particular part of a page due to misconfiguration or incorrect coding.
 Render important pages of your site using Search Console to make sure search engines are able to index the whole pages.

-23. Observe the change of ranking and organic traffic
+23. Observe the change in ranking and organic traffic

 A redesign or migration introduces many big changes to your site.
 Despite being cautious and following all the rules, you may find your search rank has dropped a bit.
 Don’t panic.
 Analyse the data to figure out what went wrong.
 And follow all the points we mentioned in the checklist.
 You’ll surely be good to go in no time.